• Skip to primary navigation

 Order of finish placings (based on FIS rules):

-• 31st to last rank, the results from the qualification round will be used.
+- 31st to last rank, based on qualification round placement.

 General Rules of the Sprint Race:

-• A competitor must ski the entire course in each heat in order to be ranked, otherwise they will be ranked as the last of all qualifiers.
+- A competitor must ski the entire course in each heat in order to be ranked, otherwise they will be relegated to last in the heat.

 Bracket: